 The finding derived the rate at which COVID-19 is spreading amongst the population of Mumbai, India.

-- 57% of the slum population & 16% of the residential population (non-slum) were exposed to & developed antibodies against COVID-19 disease.
+- Exposed 57% of the slum population & 16% of the residential population (non-slum) developed antibodies against COVID-19 disease.

 - Women generate a higher amount of antibodies as compared to men in both slum & non-slum areas.